 Greetings everyone!
 I hope you’re all well and in a wanderlust mood.
-As promised this post is about Syros, the “capital” of Cyclades, an island complex in the Aegean Sea.
+As promised this post is about the island of Syros, the “capital” of Cyclades, an island complex in the Aegean Sea.
 So sit back, take a break for a few minutes, grab yourself your favorite drink and continue reading this review about the things that I like and dislike.
 I’ll try to make it worthwhile for you.

 As the capital of the Cyclades, she has a graceful and dynamic character partly due to the fact that all the public administrative authorities for the Cycladic islands reside in her main town, Hermoupolis.
 Top that with the fact that there is a University campus, that translates into a lot of students even during the winter months.
-Hence, the people here have a more laid back attitude despite the fact that they are very much aware of their cultural heritage legacy (read about its amazing architecture).
+Hence, the people here have a more laid back attitude, despite the fact that they are very much aware of their cultural heritage legacy (read about its amazing architecture).

 Highlights in Short